A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: A Special Case: Approximating the Continuity Equation Model

 The parameters $\mu_C, \mu_R$ can be chosen as large as necessary.
 The lagrange multiplier $\lambda_1$ which acts as a dual variable is obtained by the Uzawa iteration

-where $d^{(n)}=\nabla\cdot \textbf{v}^{(n)}$ and $\rho^{(n)}$ is a tuning parameter.
-To show the equivalence of the two unconstrained optimization problems it is necessary that the Lagrange multiplers \{$\lambda_1^{(n)}$\} converge.
-To show this fact we rely upon the techniques of bounded constraint algorithm, see \cite[Chapter 17]{nocedal} for more details.
+where $d^{(n)}=\nabla\cdot \textbf{u}^{(n)}$ and $\rho^{(n)}$ is a tuning parameter.
+To show the equivalence of the two unconstrained optimization problems it is necessary to show that the Lagrange multipliers \{$\lambda_1^{(n)}$\} converge.
+For this, we rely upon the techniques of bounded constraint algorithm, see \cite[Chapter 17]{nocedal} for more details.